|

 The information included on this webpage is intended for information purposes only and should not be considered as tax advice from the Pattaya City Expats Club. |

-| Countries may enter into tax treaties, usually called a Dual Tax Agreement (DTA) with another country, which set out rules to avoid double taxation. |
+| Countries may enter into tax treaties, usually called a Dual Tax Agreement (DTA) with another country, which set out agreement between the two with the purpose to avoid double taxation. |

 These treaties often exempt foreign-source income from tax or provide credit for taxes already paid to the source country.
 Thailand has 61 Dual Tax Agreements.
 If the source country for your income transferred into Thailand has a DTA, you should carefully examine the specific DTA articles to find if you are entitled to a: